ArnavG-it/pygrades/README.md

 Again, you can directly provide course names, such as `[π] > summary math 101` or just `[π] > summary math`.

-You can use `[π] > summary all` to quickly get the summaries of all your courses.
+You can use `[π] > summary all` to quickly see the summaries of all your courses.

-The `overview` command will provide a simpler glance at your semeseter:
+The `overview` command will provide a simpler glance at your semester:
 ```
 [π] > overview
 ╭───────────┬────────────────┬────────────╮